Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations

-\citet{Bakels21} showed that after first infall, subhalos generally lose orbital energy and reach apocenters that are $\approx 0.8 \times$ their turn-around radius, $r_{\rm ta}$, and all subsequent apocenters are typically comparable in distance.
-On the extreme ends, some subhalos gained or lost orbital energy and thus, reached larger or smaller subsequent apocenters, respectively, analogous to our satellites with growing pericenters.
-Regarding the subhalos that deviate strongly in their first apocenters and $r_{\rm ta}$, \citet{Bakels21} found that nearly $\approx 2/3$ of the satellites with first apocenters $\gtrsim 3 r_{\rm ta}$, and $\approx 80$ per cent of the satellites that only reached $\lesssim 1/4 r_{\rm ta}$, were pre-processed.
-Roughly $1/3$ of the satellites with growing pericenters in our sample were pre-processed before falling into the MW, but they may also orbit outside of the more massive halo before falling into the MW halo.
-Thus, it is unlikely that pre-processing is the only driving factor in the origin and orbital evolution of satellites with growing pericenters.
+\citet{Bakels21} showed that after first infall, subhalos generally lose orbital energy and reach apocentres that are $\approx 0.8 \times$ their turn-around radius, $r_{\rm ta}$, and all subsequent apocentres are typically comparable in distance.
+On the extreme ends, some subhalos gained or lost orbital energy and thus, reached larger or smaller subsequent apocentres, respectively, analogous to our satellites with growing pericentres.
+Regarding the subhalos that deviate strongly in their first apocentres and $r_{\rm ta}$, \citet{Bakels21} found that nearly $\approx 2/3$ of the satellites with first apocentres $\gtrsim 3 r_{\rm ta}$, and $\approx 80$ per cent of the satellites that only reached $\lesssim 1/4 r_{\rm ta}$, were pre-processed.
+Roughly $1/3$ of the satellites with growing pericentres in our sample were pre-processed before falling into the MW, but they may also orbit outside of the more massive halo before falling into the MW halo.
+Thus, it is unlikely that pre-processing is the only driving factor in the origin and orbital evolution of satellites with growing pericentres.